AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Introduction

 \section{Introduction}

-The rapid development and commercialization of generative artificial intelligence (AI) have made large language models (LLMs) widely accessible across both professional and everyday contexts.
+The rapid development and commercialization of artificial intelligence (AI) have made large language models (LLMs) widely accessible across both professional and everyday contexts.
 As these tools become embedded in diverse workflows, they are increasingly involved on both sides of content generation and evaluation.
 In hiring, for instance, applicants often use LLMs to draft or refine their resumes, while employers leverage similar tools to screen or rank candidates \citep{NYSSCPA2024AIHiring, ResumeBuilder2023ChatGPTResume, wiles2025algorithmic}.
-On social media, users may rely on LLMs to help compose or polish posts, while platforms employ LLMs to moderate content, e.g., flagging, categorizing, or filtering user submissions \citep{kumar2024watch}.
-In academia, researchers use LLMs to improve their manuscripts, while conferences and journals are beginning to experiment with LLM-assisted peer review \citep{thakkar2025can, naddaf2025ai}.
-Similar patterns are emerging in education and customer service, where LLMs support both communication and assessment tasks.
-In these domains, LLMs now function as both content generators and evaluators, giving rise to a new class of AI–AI interactions with significant implications for human decision-making and outcomes \citep{laurito2025ai}.
+On social media, users frequently use LLMs to help compose or polish posts, while platforms may employ LLMs to moderate content, e.g., flagging, categorizing, or filtering user submissions (e.g., \citealt{kumar2024watch}).
+In academia, researchers may use LLMs to improve their manuscripts, while conferences and journals are beginning to experiment with LLM-assisted peer review (e.g., \citealt{thakkar2025can}).
+Similar patterns are emerging in education and customer service, where LLMs support both communication and assessment tasks \citep{forbes_llms_customer_support_2024}.
+In these domains and beyond, LLMs increasingly \emph{both} generate and evaluate the same content, giving rise to a new class of AI–AI interactions with significant implications for human decision-making and business operations \citep{laurito2025ai}.

-Recent research in computer science has identified a behavioral tendency in LLMs known as self-preference, i.e., the inclination of a model to favor content it generated itself over that written by humans or produced by alternative models \citep{Panickssery2024}.
-While this phenomenon has been documented in benchmark evaluations \citep{zheng2023judging, Bai2023}, its implications for real-world decision-making remain understudied.
-As LLMs are deployed in high-stakes settings where they may evaluate content also generated by LLMs, self-preference introduces a novel form of bias.
-Unlike traditional biases rooted in demographic disparities \citep{sheng2019woman}, this bias emerges from AI-AI interactions, in which the model's own evaluative behavior favors outputs aligned with its generative patterns.
+Recent research in computer science has identified a behavioral tendency in LLMs known as self-preference, i.e., the inclination of a model to favor content it generated itself over that written by humans or produced by alternative models (e.g., \citealt{Panickssery2024}).
+While this phenomenon has been documented in benchmark evaluations (e.g., \citealt{zheng2023judging, Bai2023}), its implications for real-world decision-making remain largely unexplored.
+As LLMs are increasingly deployed in high-stakes settings where they may evaluate content also generated by LLMs, self-preference introduces a novel form of bias.
+Unlike traditional biases rooted in demographic disparities (e.g., \citealt{sheng2019woman}), this bias emerges endogenously from AI-AI interactions, in which the model's own evaluative behavior systematically favors outputs aligned with its generative patterns.